stefanoborini/book-modelviewcontroller/source/notes.rst

 - Have fine grained modification routines with an option notify that allows to decide when to send the notification and when not to.

+Problem with double notification if one notification is a subset of another. e.g. contentChanged/lineMetaChanged and contentChanged/lineAdded.
+How to handle the double notification?
+Pass an "event id" in the signal so that the client realizes that it's the same change that delivers two messages?